-Michigan Tech encourages undergraduate and graduate students to participate in experiential education, which includes both co-ops and internships, because it provides the professional experience which is essentially one of the most important qualifications sought by employers.
-The goal of the Cooperative Education Program at Michigan Tech is to provide practical work experience prior to graduation.
+Michigan Tech encourages undergraduate and graduate students to participate in experiential education, which includes both co-ops and internships, because it provides the professional experience which is so highly sought by employers.
+The goal of the Experiential Education Program at Michigan Tech is to provide practical work experience prior to graduation.
 As a joint venture between the student, the University, and an employer, work assignments are related to the student's major field of study and are varied to provide a range of training and experience.

-The degree of complexity of work assignments are intended to match the level of the student's training, progressing with each work assignment.
+The work assignment's degree of complexity are intended to match the level of the student's training, progressing with each work assignment.
 Since the co-op student must complete the same academic program as a non-co-op student, the co-op student typically defers graduation by as much as a full calendar year.
 However, both the short and long-term benefits gained through experiential education are worth the extra time.

-To qualify for the co-op program as an undergraduate, a student must have completed all first-year course work.
-Transfer students must complete at least one semester in residence at Michigan Tech.
-Undergraduate students in the co-op program are expected to maintain a grade point average of 2.20 or better and be in good academic and social standing with the University in order to be registered.
+To qualify for the co-op program as an undergraduate or transfer student, an applicant must have second year standing (i.e., 30+ credits) and a Michigan Tech University GPA above 2.2.
+Also, undergraduate students must be in good academic and social standing with the University in order to be registered.
 Each semester of undergraduate co-op carries 1 or 2 academic credits, which may be applied toward an academic degree, depending on the degree-granting department.
 Graduate students are required to have been on campus for a year and maintain at least a 3.0 GPA.
 Additionally, they must obtain permission from their advisor and have full-time student status while applying for and participating in the co-op assignment.
 Graduate students may earn from 1 to 6 credits per co-op semester.

 Co-op program options are designed to accommodate the needs of both the student and the employer.
 Co-op assignments may range from one semester to a full year or rotate between school and work sessions.

-Michigan Tech has entered into a cooperative education relationship with more then 2,000 companies and organizations in the United States and abroad.
+Michigan Tech has entered into a cooperative education relationship with more than 2,000 companies and organizations in the United States and abroad.
 Although a majority of students choose to co-op in the Midwest, students have been placed across the nation and internationally.
-For more information, visit the Career Services' co-op website.
+For more information, visit Career Services Co-ops and Internships.

 English as a Second Language Program

-The Intensive English as a Second Language (IESL) Program provides instruction in English language and American culture for international students interested in pursuing a degree at Michigan Tech.
+The Intensive English as a Second Language (IESL) Program provides instruction in English for academic purposes and North American culture for international students interested in pursuing a degree at Michigan Tech.

 IESL classes follow Michigan Tech’s academic calendar and are offered during fall, spring, and summer semesters.
-IESL courses include all language skills: reading/vocabulary, writing, grammar, and listening/speaking at the intermediate, advanced and transitional levels.
+IESL courses include all language skills: reading/vocabulary, writing/grammar, and listening/speaking/pronunciation at the intermediate, advanced and transitional levels.

 For more information, contact the IESL Program at email@example.com or call 906-487-2540.